Wednesday, 30 April 2025

 5 years later at Tommy's settlement in Jackson, Wyoming, Ellie (now 19) is estranged from Joel after telling her porky pies about the Fireflies.

-During a patrol, Ellie kills a new type of Infected capable of silent cover and stalking, but is bitten in the process.
+During a patrol, Ellie kills a new type of infected capable of silent cover and stalking, but is bitten in the process.

 At a New Year's Eve party, Ellie and Dina (Isabela Merced) kiss, prompting Seth (Robert John Burke) to call them 'dykes'.
 Joel attacks him for doing so, but Ellie doesn't need his fucking help.